safespring/docs/content/storage/cloudberry.md

 ![Create config](/images/cloudberry1.png)

-and in the next menu, give it a name, add endpoint URL https://s3-archive.api.cloud.ipnett.se and the `access_key` and `secret_key` you got while enrolling for the service.
+and in the next menu, give it a name, add endpoint URL https://s3.sto2.safedc.net (if this is where your account is located) and the `access_key` and `secret_key` you got while enrolling for the service.

 ![Options](/images/cloudberry2.png)